Psychologist · Harpist · Creator of the Tania Hart Method

 No substances.
 No choreography.
 Just music, movement, and the freedom to release what has been building inside.
 Sessions are facilitated with live or curated music, held in a safe, non-judgmental space.
 Available for events and communities by request.

-My album: “A Gentle Touch” by Tania Harp
+My album: “A Gentle Touch”

 Collaborate

-The Hart Method is an original therapeutic approach at the intersection of psychotherapy, somatic practice, and musical composition.
+The Tania Hart Method is an original therapeutic approach at the intersection of psychotherapy, somatic practice, and musical composition.
 It is currently undocumented in the formal clinical literature — and that is something I intend to change.

 I am actively seeking collaboration with music therapists, psychologists, somatic practitioners, and researchers across Europe who are interested in exploring, studying, or co-developing this method.
 I believe it deserves proper documentation, peer dialogue, and — in time — academic recognition.